MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/troubleshoot-windows-update-issues.md

 1. Check that the deployment to which the device is assigned has the state **offering**.
 Deployments that have the states **paused** or **scheduled** won't deploy content to devices.
 1. Check that the device has scanned for updates and is scanning the Windows Update service.
    To learn more about scanning for updates, see [Scanning updates](/windows/deployment/update/how-windows-update-works#scanning-updates).
 1. **Feature updates only:** Verify that the device is successfully enrolled in feature update management by the deployment service.
-A device that is successfully enrolled is represented by an Azure AD device resource with an update management enrollment for feature updates and has no Azure AD device registration errors.
+A device that's successfully enrolled is represented by an Azure AD device resource.
+That resource documents an update management enrollment for feature updates, and has no Azure AD device registration errors.
 1. **Expedited quality updates only:** Check that the device has the Update Health Tools installed (available for Windows 10 version 1809 or later in the update described in [KB 4023057 - Update for Windows 10 Update Service components](https://support.microsoft.com/topic/kb4023057-update-for-windows-10-update-service-components-fccad0ca-dc10-2e46-9ed1-7e392450fb3a), or a more recent quality update).
    The Update Health Tools are required for a device to receive an expedited quality update.
 The program's location on the device is *C:\\Program Files\\Microsoft Update Health Tools*.
 To verify its presence, view the installed programs list or run the following PowerShell script: